Wireup

 ๐งช Simplified Testing¶

-Wireup does not patch your services and lets you test them in isolation.
+Wireup does not patch services and lets them be tested in isolation.

-If you need to use the container in your tests, you can have it create parts of your services or perform dependency substitution.
+If the container is needed in tests, it can create parts of services or perform dependency substitution.

 with container.override.service(target=Database, new=in_memory_database):